 Phase II Groundwater Monitoring.
 Groundwater monitoring at the KLF Phase II site has been performed on a semi-annual basis since 1994.
-Currently, four point-of-compliance (POC) wells, including monitoring wells MWII-2, MWII-4, MWII-6, and MWII-7 are utilized for detection monitoring of Phase II.
-These wells are situated hydraulically in cross- or down-gradient areas that intercept potential primary migration pathways, as controlled by the hydrogeologic setting.
+Historically, four point-of-compliance (POC) wells, monitoring wells MWII-2, MWII-4, MWII-6, and MWII-7, have been utilized for detection monitoring of Phase II.
+These wells are situated hydraulically in cross- or down-gradient areas that intercept potential primary migration pathways, as controlled by the hydrogeological setting, and will continue to be monitored as POC wells.
 Their purpose as POC wells is to provide the earliest possible detection, should a release occur from the facility.
-MWII-5, located hydraulically upgradient of the Kekaha Landfill, is used to monitor potential upgradient sources of groundwater contamination.
+MWII-5, located hydraulically upgradient of the primary groundwater flow direction, has historically been used to is used to monitor potential upgradient sources of groundwater contamination.
+However, while it may still often reflect upgradient conditions, MWII-5 has been shown to occasionally be down- or cross-gradient of the Phase II landfill, and therefore will be monitored as a fifth POC well.
 The field and laboratory results from each monitoring period are submitted to the DOH in semi-annual monitoring reports.